-You may transfer up to 32 GB per term for free.
-Anything beyond that costs just 10 pence per GB.
-Warning notices are sent when you approach the end of your free usage and regularly once you start to incur charges, and you can check your bandwidth use online.
-If you need more than 32 GB for your academic work, contact the IT department as they may be able to waive charges.
+You’ll receive 50 GB of free wired internet traffic per term.
+Anything beyond that will be charged at 10 pence per GB.
+Warning notices are sent when you approach the end of your free usage and regularly once you start to incur charges, and you can check your bandwidth usage online.
+If you need more than 50 GB for your academic work, contact the IT department as they may be able to waive charges.
 Wireless usage is currently uncharged, although college policy on this may change if University policy does.

 Public Computing Areas

 The college provides several computer areas open to the general college public.
-To access these you will need a Desktop Services (PWF) account.
+To access these you will need a MCS (ex-PWF) account.
 There are 18 PCs available for use on the top floor of the Jerwood Library as well as two Macs all of which have nice 20″ TFT displays.
 Attached to these are two laser printers, one of which is a black and white duplex printer, the other is colour.
 At Wychfield there is a small computer room containing 10 PCs and 1 Mac at the top of staircase A, along with both colour and black-and-white printers.
 There is also a small computer room containing 1 PC and 1 Mac as well as a black-and-white laser printer in Launcelot Fleming House.
-The MCR room itself has three PCs.
-Believe it or not, there is usually little or no wait to access these public computers and you can pretty much count on them.
-The MCR computers can print (black and white) to the Porter’s Lodge printer, or other printers around college.
+The MCR room itself has two PCs.
+Believe it or not, there is usually little or no wait to access these public computers and you can pretty much count on them to be available.
+The MCR computers can print in black and white to the Porter’s Lodge printer, or other printers around college.

 Almost every area in college now has wireless access, with the only noticeable exception being the Wychfield Sports Pavilion.
-You should feel free, therefore, to use your laptops all around college, including the MCR, the nether regions of the Jerwood Library or even various locations outside, including Latham Lawn, where you can cruise Wikipedia to check the accuracy of the tours being given by the passing punt.
+You should feel free, therefore, to use your laptops all around college, including the MCR, the nether regions of the Jerwood Library or even outside locations, such as Latham Lawn, where you can cruise Wikipedia to check the accuracy of the tours being given by the passing punt.

 As previously mentioned, printers exist in the Jerwood Library and up at the Wychfield site.
-There are plans to move a printer down to Bateman Street as well but we are still waiting to see how the cards fall on that one.
-Printing costs are 5p for a black and white A4 sheet and 30p for a colour A4 sheet.
+Printing costs are 5p for a black and white A4 sheet and 15p for a colour A4 sheet.
 These are charged through the University’s DS-Print system shared by some departments; you must have sufficient balance to print a document.
 You should be given £1 balance when you arrive in Cambridge, and can top up more with a debit card online here.
 More details of the DS-Print system are available here.
 If the library printers are out of paper, please obtain more at the Porters Lodge.
-If you notice that the Wychfield printer is out of paper, consider carrying a ream up from the main site Porters Lodge the next time you are down there.

 If you need to have large documents printed (e.g. MPhil dissertation), you may wish to investigate the printing services provided by CUSU or the GU; some departments also offer printing services to their students.